 The combination of a requirement to learn invented rather than instinctual social behaviors plus irrevocably heterogeneous personalities provides the instability required to drive cultural evolution.
-Humans counter that instability by rationalizing their culture's inventions (Yong et al., 2021), but not everyone will be convinced.
 Any given culture is likely to disenfranchise some individuals whose behavioral patterns are "unfit" for that culture.
 If such misfits persist even after many generations of such societies, they then provide a ready substrate for the invention and success of a new culture within that society.
 The former misfits and their more appropriate new culture might somehow secede and isolate themselves from their native society, but their now homogeneous personality traits are not strongly heritable, so subsequent generations will become heterogeneous and just as driven to further cultural evolution.